bellalarsen14/SES_GFC/README.md

 * *Inputs*: GFC edges per Study member (matrix), reliability (ICC) values per edge (vector), framewise displacement values per Study member (dataframe), behavioral dataframe with SES and other sociodemographic data (dataframe), 90/10 train/test splits generated during tuning, and lambda values selected during tuning.

 * *Outputs*: For each variable, outputs are created for a) base models and b) models with covariates added.
 Outputs are a vector of 1,000 null prediction accuracy values generated at each iteration of the permutation.
 Each variable's output thus contains two null vectors saved as Rdata files.

+#### 7. permutation_additional_analyses.R
+This file contains code for conducting the permutation analysis for statistical significance of the models predicting adult SES covarying for childhood SES.
+This code repeats the predictive modeling approach, this time shuffling the behavioral data across 1,000 iterations to generate a null distribution.
+Otherwise identical to permutation_main_analyses.R.